FredericRenard/protein-design-env/README.md

     - Sequence lengths can be fixed at 15.
     - The lengths can vary randomly between 15 and 25 for each episode.
 - **Reward Structure**:
-    - **Motif Rewards**: Bonus for each occurrence of the target motif in the sequence.
+    - **Motif Rewards**: Bonus for an occurrence of the target motif in the sequence.
+Bonus added if one of the amino acids of the target sequence is in the sequence.
     - **Charge Penalty**: Penalty if the sequence is not neutral.

 ### Environment Mechanics